nephio-project/porch/docs/running-porch-in-kind-cluster.md

-## Deploy in memory gitea
+## Deploy a minimal, in memory gitea

-To facilitate testing towards a git repo, we can deploy a minimal in memory [gitea](https://docs.gitea.com/) installation.
+To facilitate testing towards a git repo, we can deploy a minimal, in memory [gitea](https://docs.gitea.com/) installation.

 Here, we pass the following vars to the make target: